miranthajayatilake/image_captioning/README.md

 # Image Captioning model with Keras

 This repository is still work-in-progress
-Based on paper- 'Show and Tell'(2015)
+Based on paper- 'Show and Tell'(Oriol Vinyals, Alexander Toshev, Samy Bengio, Dumitru Erhan)